-Bootp is a user datagram protocol (UDP) that can be used by routers to access copies of Software on another router running the Bootp service.
-In this scenario, one router acts as a Software server that can download the software to other routers acting as Bootp clients.
-In reality, this service is rarely used and can allow an attacker to download a copy of a router's software to obtain its passwords and IP addresses.
+Bootp is a UDP that can be used by routers to access copies of software on another router running the Bootp service.
+In this scenario, one router acts as a software server that can download the software to other routers acting as Bootp clients.
+In reality, this service is rarely used and can allow an attacker download capability to copy a router's software configuration.

 The routers can find their startup configuration either in their own NVRAM, or load it over the network via TFTP or Remote Copy (RCP).
-Obviously, loading in from the network is taking a security risk.
+Obviously, loading in from the network is a security risk.
 If an attacker intercepted the startup configuration it could be used to gain access to the router.

-- (NET0750: CAT III) The router administrators will ensure Bootp server is disabled. - (NET0760: CAT II) The router administrators will ensure Configuration auto-loading is disabled.
+- (NET0750: CAT III) The router administrator will ensure Bootp server is disabled. - (NET0760: CAT II) The router administrator will ensure configuration auto-loading is disabled.